Simonpham94/themontblanc/README.md

   </a>
 </p>

 > The Mont Blanc is an e-commerce website that sells luxury accessories for men.
 Everything from structure, styling to DOM manipulation was built from scratch using just HTML, CSS and Vanilla Javascript.
-Items in user shopping carts are saved in local storage so it's convenient for users' experience.
+Items in user shopping cart are saved in local storage so it's convenient for users' experience.

 ### ✨ [Demo](https://imsimonpham.github.io/themontblanc/)